secretstartups/handbook/content/handbook/security/security-assurance/security-compliance/sec-controls.md

 ### 1. System identification

-Our goal is to identify systems that enable security controls (e.g., access management system) OR systems that are (or may be) subject to regulatory (e.g., SOX) or compliance requirements (SOC2) as early as possible via our [Third Party Risk Management (TPRM) Program]({{< ref "third-party-risk-management" >}}).
-As we engage with third parties for new systems, we assess the use of the system and whether or not it meets the criteria described above.
+Our goal is to identify systems that enable security controls (e.g., access management system) OR systems that are (or may be) subject to regulatory (e.g., SOX) or compliance requirements (SOC2) as early as possible.
+As we develop new features/systems and engage with third parties for services, we assess the use of the system and whether or not it meets the criteria described above.
 Existing systems can also be ingested into the Security Compliance Intake process.
 Examples of these could include systems whose functionality has expanded to support security controls or instances where our understanding of a security control has improved resulting in the identification of a previously uncredited supporting system.

 If the system meets the criteria, we open up a new [Security Compliance Intake Issue](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-compliance-commercial-and-dedicated/security-compliance-intake/-/issues/new?issue[title]=System%20Intake:%20%5BSystem%20Name%20FY2%23%20Q%23%5D&issuable_template=intakeform).